feldroop/crates-io-saca-benchmark/README.md

 ## Results

 The type of the indices of the returned suffix array is provided in the legend.
 It has a large influence on the memory usage and on the maximum text length that the library supports.

+All implementations except for `suffix` and `bio` do not need a significant amount of additional memory apart from the suffix array. `libsais` is the fastest library implementation.
+Only for texts of length between $2^{31}$ (~2.1G) and $2^{32} -1$ (4.2G), `psacak` might be a more memory efficient solution.

 <img src="plot/plot.svg" />